InnoOkeke/MeluriAINFT/README.md

 start-react.bat
 ```

-The app will open at `http://localhost:3000`
+The app will open at `http://localhost:5173`

+**Important**: Don't open the root `index.html` file directly - it's just a redirect.
+Always run the dev server from the `frontend` directory.

 ### 3. Connect Your Wallet